wabbajack-tools/mod-lists/bevilex/readme.md

 All Natural is an older weather mod with weather effects that are now dated (in my opinion) in comparison to Natural and Atmospheric Oblivion.
 However, All Natural provides several innovative features which cannot be found in NAO - notably Real Lights, which ensures light is actually centred on light sources, and support for Immersive Interiors, which allows the player to see the outside world from within interiors.
 The latter effect really draws you into the game world and makes each interior feel properly situated within its exterior environment.

-Please note that there is a minor issue with fog which causes exterior objects to have a white glow.
-This is being investigated.
+Please note that there are minor issues with foggy weather and nights being brighter than desired.
+This is an experimental configuration and is being actively improved.

 ![](https://i.imgur.com/0hZMm9s.jpg)